guotaowang/STVS/README.md

-The source code of our manuscript submitted to IEEE Conference on Computer Vision and Pattern Recognition:
+The source code of our manuscript submitted to IEEE Transactions on Image Processing:

 A Multi-scale Spatiotemporal Network for Real-time Video Saliency Detection
 ===